Configure runners for internal APIs

 You can get started by learning how to start the runner in your internal network.
 You can containerize the runner using Docker to set up the runner in your cloud network, like a virtual private cloud.
 Learn more about setting up the runner with the Postman CLI.

-Once the runner is set up and running, your teammates can select the runner when creating a monitor.
+Once the runner is set up and running, your teammates can configure a monitor with the runner.

 Your Postman plan gives you a limited number of requests that can be run by your Postman Monitors each month.
 Requests run by Private API Monitoring count toward this same limit.
 Learn more about resource usage in Postman.